tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ```

 On the other hand, `errors.As` examines the input error's tree, looking for a
-leaf that can be _assigned to the type_ of the second argument.
+leaf that can be _assigned to the type_ of the target argument.
 Think of it as
 an analog to json.Unmarshal.

 ```